simengangstad/simengangstad.github.io/projects.md

 <a href="resources/LD29 - Return To The Surface.jar"><i>Return to the Surface</i></a>
 <br>
 A game I made for the 29th Ludum Dare Compo (48 hours to make a game based on a theme) where the theme was "Beneath the surface".
-I wanted to make a dark rogue-like game and ended up with something a bit close.
+I wanted to make a dark roguelike game and ended up with something a bit close.
 I didn't have the time (nor the knowledge at that time) to make a system with procedurally generated levels, so I made a pre-made map with a lot of different spawn points.
 In that way the level would seem more random at least.
 The AI is very poor and the art isn't that good either, but I was pretty satisfied with the result in the end.
 If you're on Mac you need to right click and then click open to run it.